Bathroom Renovation Permits in Vancouver, BC: When You Need One

 - Often includes insurance, contractor details, deposits, and scheduling

-- May specify waterproofing, underlayment, noise rules, elevator bookings
+- May specify waterproofing, underlayment, noise rules, and elevator bookings

 Step 1: Lock the Scope